vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step1.md

 ### 2. Create Repositories

-In GitLab, create 2 projects with a visibility level of private; for the slugs, use:
+In GitLab, create 2 blank projects with a visibility level of private; for the slugs, use:
 1. `my-nodejs-app`{{copy}}
 1. `my-nodejs-app-config`{{copy}}

+To create a new project, click the drop down next to the `Search` bar.

 If you want, for ease of use, and if you are already familiar with Git CLI, you can use it via SSH/HTTPS.
 But for the purposes of this lab, we will only interact with GitLab via the browser.